Skip to Content

 Examples of Workplace Gender Discrimination

-• Career Advancement Disparities: Promotions and leadership roles are disproportionately given to employees of one gender.
+• Career Advancement Disparities: Promotions & leadership roles are disproportionately given to employees of one gender.
+This not only stifles diversity at higher organizational levels but also impairs the organization's ability to innovate and grow from varied perspectives.

-• Hiring and Firing Bias: Employers favoring candidates of one gender over another for certain positions.
+• Hiring & Firing Bias: Employers favoring candidates of one gender over another for certain positions.
+This bias can often be subtle yet significantly impacts the overall diversity and capability of the workforce.

-How Our Minnesota Gender Discrimination Attorneys Can Help
+How Our Gender Discrimination Attorneys in Minneapolis Can Help

 If you believe you have been the victim of gender discrimination in the workplace, you have legal rights.
 Our Minnesota attorneys can help you by: